Today's Articles

 Mission Statement (revised 1995)

-BCALA Mission: The Black Caucus of the American Library Association serves as an advocate for the development, promotion, and improvement of library services and resources to the nation's African American community; and provides leadership for the recruitment and professional development of African American librarians.
-The BCALA offers awards for books, e-books, innovative leaders (referred to as trailblazers), and a scholarship in honor of E.J.
+BCALA Mission: The Black Caucus of the American Library Association advocates for the development, promotion, and improvement of library services and resources to the nation's African American community and provides leadership for the recruitment and professional development of African American librarians.
+The BCALA offers awards for books, e-books, innovative leaders (trailblazers), and a scholarship in honor of E.J.
 Josey.
-Awards are given for four categories: Fiction, Nonfiction, Poetry Collection, and First Novel.
-The initial First Novel award went to Alexs Pate for the novel Losing Absalom.
+Awards are given in four categories: Fiction, Nonfiction, Poetry Collection, and First Novel.
+The initial First Novel award went to Alexs Pate for Losing Absalom.

 The National Conference of African American Librarians (NCAAL) has been held nine times since 1992; the first conference was held in Columbus, Ohio, and organized by Sylvia Sprinkle-Hamlin, conference chair.
-The schedule of 70 programs included a focus on African American librarians supporting each other professionally as well as highlighting the work of African American authors and performers.
-Conferences have continually provided an opportunity for black librarians to network, build community, and address current concerns, such as the need for library subject headings that will allow for easy access to African American collections.
+The schedule of 70 programs focused on African American librarians supporting each other professionally and highlighting the work of African American authors and performers.
+Conferences have continually provided an opportunity for black librarians to network, build community, and address current concerns, such as the need for library subject headings that allow easy access to African American collections.

 To Become a Librarian